Diocese of Sapporo: Bishops

 The first diocesan bishop for Sapporo was Benedict Takahiko Tomizawa, initially known as Fr.
 Takahiko Tomizawa and after his consecration was known as Bishop Benedict Takahiko Tomizawa.
 The Bishop was consecrated in 1953 although his term as bishop was from 1952, when the diocese was first established until October 1987, when he was succeeded and died over a year later in 1989.
-Bishop Benedict Takahiko Tomizawa was a significant figure in the Roman Catholic Church as he was involved in the Second Vatican Council of the Church, a global council covering many different topics including doctrinal reviews, Bishop ordinations and many others.
+Bishop Benedict Takahiko Tomizawa was a significant figure in the Catholic Church as he was involved in the Second Vatican Council of the Church, a global council covering many different topics including doctrinal reviews, Bishop ordinations and many others.

 Bishop Benedict was succeeded by Bishop Peter Toshio Jinushi on October 3, 1987, on the same day Bishop Benedict stepped down as Bishop of Sapporo.
 Bishop Peter's term lasted until November 17, 2009, when he retired and is now the bishop emeritus of Sapporo.
-Bishop Peter surpassed the accepted retirement age of any bishop within the Catholic church in September 2005 at the age of 75 years.
+Bishop Peter surpassed the accepted retirement age of any bishop within the Catholic Church in September 2005 at the age of 75 years.
 However, Pope Benedict XVI extended his tenure by more than four years and finally accepted his resignation in 2009.
 Since his resignation, he has remained the senior bishop of the Diocese of Sapporo.

 The diocese was under the administration of Bishop Tarcisio Isao Kikuchi, Bishop of the Diocese of Niigata from November 17, 2009, after the retirement of Bishop Peter.
 His term lasted until 2013, when he was succeeded by Bishop Bernard Taiji Katsuya.
 Bishop Tarcisio was only in administration due to the absence of an official diocesan bishop for Sapporo.
 Bishop Tarcisio was promoted to archbishop of the Archdiocese of Tokyo in 2017.
 Tarcisio serves as a member of the Representative Council of Caritas Internationalis and also serves as the president for both Caritas Japan and Caritas Asia.
 Bishop Tarcisio has also been a member of the Congregation for the Evangelization of Peoples since 2014.

 The current bishop is Bernard Taiji Katsuya, who was consecrated bishop on October 14, 2013, and his term as bishop of Sapporo began in June 2013.
 Katsuya is also the chair of the Japan Catholic Council for Justice and Peace.